forrestzhang/Chorus/docs/tutorial.rst

     1      	496    	540    	TCTTCGTTGTTGTTACGCTTGTCATCTCATCTCTCAATGATATGG
     1      	551    	595    	TAGCATTTATTCTGAAGTTCTTCTGCTTGATGATTTTATCCTTAG

-There are four columns in a row, first column is chromosome name, second is oligo start site, third is oligo end site, last one is oligo probe sequence.
+There are four columns in each row, first column is chromosome name, second is oligo start site, third is oligo end site, the last one is oligo probe sequence.
 You can use excel or text editor to open this file.

 Using Manually Install Version